ProgrammingHero1/healthcare-related-website/task_description.md

 6. Make the footer little more realistic
 7. Optimize your images
 8. Add something extra of your own.
 This will help you in the future.
+9. Allow creation of multiple accounts with the same email address

 ### Additional information: